Rpeterson27/stock-me/backend/README.md

-# Stock Analysis AI Backend
+# StockMe Backend

-This is the backend service for the Stock Analysis AI Report Generator.
+This is the backend service for the StockMe Report Generator.
 It provides AI-powered stock analysis by integrating multiple data sources and leveraging generative AI.

 ## Architecture